CrayLabs/SmartSim-Scaling/driverinference/README.md

-Co-locacated deployment is the preferred method for running tightly coupled inference workloads with SmartSim, however, if you want to deploy the Orchestrator database and the application on different nodes you may want to use standard deployment.
+Co-locacated deployment is the preferred method for running tightly coupled inference workloads with SmartSim, however, if you want to deploy the Orchestrator database and the application on different nodes, you want to use standard deployment.

-For example, if you only have a small number of GPU nodes and want to test a large CPU application you may want to use standard deployment.
+For example, if you only have a small number of GPU nodes and want to test a large CPU application, standard deployment is optimal.
 For more information on Orchestrator deployment methods, please see
 [our documentation](https://www.craylabs.org/docs/orchestrator.html)

-Like the above inference scaling tests, the standard inference tests also provide a method of running a battery of tests all at once.
+Like the above colocated inference tests, the standard inference tests also provide a method of running a battery of tests all at once.
 Below is the help output.
 The arguments which are lists control the possible permutations that will be run.